|

 What Should You Consider Before Using an Antihistamine for Treating Anxiety Disorders?

 Antihistamines can be helpful over short time frames when used in conjunction with the nonmedical therapy you’re getting.
 It’s relatively easy to get some antihistamines, especially Benadryl.
 This encourages many people who prefer to avoid prescription drugs to use over-the-counter antihistamines instead.
-It may be preferable to neglecting to get any treatment at all for anxiety and depression.
+It may be preferable to neglect getting any treatment at all for anxiety and depression.

 Taking antihistamines for off-label purposes isn’t without drawbacks, though.
 Most antihistamines are known to cause drowsiness during the day.
 This may be a problem for people who operate heavy machinery or otherwise must remain alert.
 These drugs also aren’t effective for severe anxiety or depression, and they’re not a long-term treatment for any anxiety disorder.